HirschyKirkwood-Work/CrowdstrikeReport/README.md

 ### Export CSV from ABR
 Default filename value: dsp_users_and_machine.csv

 Format: Default.
+Full data, comma separated.
+NOT SEMI!
 If you have any manual entries to add, make sure to have the hostnames in column 0 (Letter A) and andrewIDs in column 18 (Letter S) at the very bottom.

 ### Export CSV from Crowdstrike